usc-isi-i2/kgtk/docs/transform/query.md

     e14	"Joe"	loves	"Joe"
 </pre>

-Of course, these more elaborate path patterns can be combined with `--where` expression for more elaborate filtering that cannot be described in the graph pattern directly.
+Of course, these path patterns can be combined with `--where` expression for more elaborate filtering that cannot be described in the graph pattern directly.
 For example, here we only select starting edges where at least one of the nodes has a German name: